Nandi Resistance

 The Nandi Resistance was a military conflict that took place in present-day Kenya between 1890 and 1906.
 It involved members of the Kalenjin ethnic group, mainly from the Nandi section, and the British colonial administration.
 The close of the 19th century, a time referred to as the "pacification period" by Matson, saw a number of local populations that resisted British colonial rule.
 Of these, the Nandi resistance would stand out for being the longest and most tenacious.

 The Nandi resistance was led by Koitalel Arap Samoei, the Orkoiyot of the Nandi at the time.
 On 19 October 1905, on the grounds of what is now Nandi Bears Club, Arap Samoei was asked to meet Col Richard Meinertzhagen for a truce.
 However, Meinertzhagen and his men killed Koitalel Arap Samoei and his entourage, ending the resistance.
+Afterward, the British decapitated Koitalel's body and took his head to London as proof of his death as well as a macabre trophy of colonialism.

 Background

 In the later decades of the 19th century, at the time when the early European explorers started advancing into the interior of Kenya, Nandi territory was a closed country.
 Thompson in 1883 was warned to avoid the country of the Nandi, who were known for attacks on strangers and caravans that would attempt to scale the great massif of the Mau.

 Nandi suspicion was not without cause.
 Like many other indigenous cultures, Kalenjin prophets foretold the coming of the white man and among the Nandi, Mongo and the Orkoiyot Kimnyole's prophesies were the most notable examples.
 Mongo was more detailed in his account, foretelling the arrival of the white people and warning against fighting them for they were powerful.
 Kimnyole, before his execution only predicted that the confrontation would have a significant impact on the Nandi.
 Fresh with their victories against their neighboring tribes and the Arabs however, the Nandi believed that they would succeed in protecting their homelands.

 Seven years after Thompson's foray, only three small European caravans including his, had entered Nandi but no significant contact had been made.
 The only solid information was gathered from the Maasai who Hannington related regarded the Nandi tribe "to be the most difficult to deal with for its fighting powers".